brohlf/technical-writing-portfolio/Discord Setup Tutorial/tutorial.md

 If you're a game master (GM) and you're running tableop roleplaying games (TTRPGs) virtually, you need a Discord server.
 Discord is the most popular tool in the TTRPG space for hosting a gaming community, or even a fanbase.
 While some of its essential features can be found on virtual tabletops, like Roll20, both Discord's UI and the quality of its services are superior what is offered by available VTTs.
-It's also much more convenient for you community to interact through Discord thank through a VTT, or even other chat focused app like Zoom or Teams.
+It's also much more convenient for your community to interact through Discord than through a VTT, or even through other chat focused apps like Zoom or Teams.

 Discord servers are free spaces that provide text, voice, and video chat features.
 Servers are easy to create, but harnassing their potential can be a bit intimidating.
 Your job is already hard enough, and all the time you spend wrangling technology is time you